 Funding will be awarded to the highest-ranked proposals.
-Evaluation of the proposals is based on six scored criteria totaling 60 points.
-Projects that successfully tie to one of the National Priority Areas have an opportunity to earn five additional points.
+Evaluation of the proposals is based on five scored criteria totaling 60 points.
 Projects that do not have a clear, direct nexus to terrorism or cannot be completed within the POP will be disqualified.